dhh1128/cfa/README.md

 When creating CFA metadata annotations, three variants of the `name` half of the pair are defined.
 These correspond to three different perspectives on the CFA relationship.
 The perspectives come from the [Dublin pre standard for metadata](https://www.dublinpre.org/specifications/dublin-pre/dcmi-terms/), and the associated semantics match what is defined there.

-* [identifier](https://www.dublinpre.org/specifications/dublin-pre/dcmi-terms/#http://purl.org/dc/terms/identifier): A file with this perspective on a CFA declares itself to be the one and only pre file in the CFA.
-Thus, the identifier in the `value` half of the pair can be used as a one-to-one lookup key for the file.
-All other files in the same CFA must be co files (see the "relation" variant next).

-* [relation](https://www.dublinpre.org/specifications/dublin-pre/dcmi-terms/#http://purl.org/dc/terms/relation): A file with this perspective on a CFA declares itself to be dependent upon a CFA pre that's associated with the identifier in the `value` half of the metadata pair.
-Thus, it is what CFA considers a co file.

-* [isPartOf](https://www.dublinpre.org/specifications/dublin-pre/dcmi-terms/#http://purl.org/dc/terms/isPartOf): A file with this perspective on a CFA declares itself to be part of a multi-file pre.

 To understand how metadata-based CFAs might be used, consider a case where the composer writes a piece of music for the violin.
 Later, she arranges a derivative version for the clarinet.
 The clarinet version is co &mdash; dependent upon the original violin composition &mdash; which is pre.
 In such a case, and assuming the composer chooses arbitrary identifier `68d15148-a0bd-4716-9618-061a17389689` for the CFA, she would embed metadata in her pre violin composition that says: